Guohanzhong/RID/README.md

 ## Hardware Requirements

-The `RID` library requires a GPU with at least 10 GB of VRAM for inference.
-If using CPU, one core is sufficient, and the RAM requirement is 16+ GB.
+The `RID` library requires a GPU with at least 3 GB of VRAM for inference with fp32 and at least 2GB of VRAM for inference with fp16 with single batch.
+If using CPU, one core is sufficient, and the RAM requirement is 3GB.
 For training, a GPU with 40 GB of VRAM or higher is necessary, along with at least 4 CPU cores (3.3 GHz or higher), and 16 GB of RAM.

 ## Software Requirements